Quantum-Monarch/watchlist-app/README.md

 A personal movie and series tracking app built with Django.

-This project lets users keep track of films and shows they’ve watched, are watching, or plan to watch — complete with status updates, ratings, and progress tracking for series.
+This project lets users keep track of films and shows they’ve watched, are watching, or plan to watch — complete with status updates, ratings and provides movie and series recomendations based on users interactions with the content on the site.

 🚀 **Deployed Application:**
 🔗 [Click here to view the live app](https://watchlist-app-2.onrender.com/)